May 6, 2021

-Dental implants, on the other hand, completely restore your natural chewing capacity.
+On the other hand, dental implants completely restore your natural chewing capacity.
 So go ahead, tear into that corn on the cob!
-Your teeth aren’t going anywhere.
+Your teeth aren't going anywhere.

-With dentures, the biomechanical forces of chewing and grinding are transmitted to your gums and the surrounding teeth.
+The biomechanical forces of chewing and grinding are transmitted to your gums and the surrounding teeth with dentures.
 This can be both painful and damaging to your overall oral health.

-Dental implants, like your natural teeth, transmit force directly into your jawbone.
-A good dental surgeon will carefully assess the proper angulation and size for a well-placed dental implant, and in some cases may recommend extractions or bone grafts before placing the implant to ensure your jawbone’s continued strength and stability.
+Like your natural teeth, dental implants transmit force directly into your jawbone.
+A good dental surgeon will carefully assess the proper angulation and size for a well-placed dental implant.
+In some cases, may recommend extractions or bone grafts before placing the implant to ensure your jawbone's continued strength and stability.

 The jawbone often shrinks after tooth removal, damaging the integrity of the facial structure and weakening the bone.
 Dentures cannot combat this.

 Dental implants, however, synthetically replace the missing root of the tooth and stimulate the jawbone, preventing bone loss and preserving the integrity of your facial structure.

 There is no such thing as “permanent dentures.”
 Dentures typically need to be replaced after 7 to 15 years.

 Dental implants last for 25 years or longer, making them a near-permanent replacement for missing teeth.